 12.7 Sick Leave Separation Cash Out

-At the time of retirement from state service or at death, an eligible employee or the employee’s estate will receive cash for his or her compensable sick leave balance on a one (1) hour for four (4) hours basis.
+At the time of retirement from state service or at death, an eligible employee or the employee’s estate will receive cash for one-quarter (1/4) of his or her compensable sick leave hours.
 For the purposes of this Section, retirement will not include “vested out of service” employees who leave funds on deposit with the retirement system.

 12.8 Reemployment

 Former state employees who are reemployed within five (5) years of leaving state service will be granted all unused and unpaid sick leave credits they had at separation.
-If an employee is reemployed after retiring from state service, when the employee subsequently retires or dies, only unused sick leave accrued since the date of reemployment minus sick leave taken within the same period will be eligible for sick leave separation cash out, in accordance with 12.7 above.
+Unless otherwise required by applicable law, employees who are reemployed after retiring and cashing out their sick leave balance will not have leave reinstated at the time of rehire; when suchemployees subsequently retires or dies, only unused sick leave accrued since the date of reemployment minus sick leave taken within the same period will be eligible for sick leave separation cash out, in accordance with 12.7 above.

 12.9 Carry Forward and Transfer